callumflack/callum-flack-blog/content/pages/about.comp.md

 I'm a designer by trade.
 I focus on digital design, working fluidly across visual design, user experience, and code.
 You can read more about the services I provide at <a target="_blank" href="https://callumflack.design">Callum Flack Design</a>.

 I learned to code websites in 2010 so that I could gain more design control.
 This unexpectedly changed the way I viewed the world and transformed me into a constant learner.
+I view this blog an extension of my learning.

 <!-- Rough consensus and maximal interestingness -->